Chahar22/Rain-Ai_website/README.md

 # For resolvong issue on push

-  set to show hidden files in your pc and get access of .git folder delete .git folder init again, make sure you have README.md file now commit and push
+  Set to show hidden files in your pc and get access of .git folder Delete .git folder
+  Init again, make sure you have README.md file
+  Now commit and push

 this steps will definitely work